-Your off-road adventure begins a short distance beyond Donner Pass were you will explore a historical wagon route that was traveled by pioneers during the California Gold Rush.
+Your off-road adventure begins a short distance beyond Donner Pass where you will explore a historical wagon route that was traveled by pioneers during the California Gold Rush.
 This historical wagon route remains much intact as it looked to the pioneers that traveled up and over this vast stretch of mountain wilderness.
-You will have the opportunity to venture into this vast mountain wilderness, past old growth pines, groves of aspen trees and be stunned by breathtaking view of the Royal Gorge including panoramic view of high Sierra Peaks on your adventure.
+You will have the opportunity to venture into this vast mountain wilderness, past old-growth pines, groves of aspen trees, and be stunned by the breathtaking views of the Royal Gorge including a panoramic view of high Sierra Peaks on your adventure.

 -Days Inn by Wyndham 3530 Lake Tahoe Blvd.
 CA. 96150 (530) 240-6015